Redot-Engine/redot-docs/contributing/development/core_and_modules/binding_to_external_libraries.rst

 .. important::
-    The voices that Festival uses (and any other potential external/3rd-party resource) all have varying licenses and terms of use; some (if not most) of them may be be problematic with Godot, even if the Festival Library itself is MIT License compatible.
+    The voices that Festival uses (and any other potential external/3rd-party resource) all have varying licenses and terms of use; some (if not most) of them may be be problematic with redot, even if the Festival Library itself is MIT License compatible.
     Please be sure to check the licenses and terms of use.

 The external library will also need to be installed inside your module to make the source